telerik/reporting-docs/embedding-reports/desktop-reporting.md

 # Embedding Telerik Reporting in Desktop Reporting Applications

 Microsoft provides different Desktop frameworks for Windows operating systems.
-This article offers an overview of the most popular approaches to integrate and use Telerik Reporting in Desktop Reporting applications.
+This article offers an overview of the most popular approaches for integrating and using Telerik Reporting into Desktop Reporting applications.

 ## Displaying Reports in Desktop Reporting Applications